2025–26 Georgia Lady Bulldogs basketball team

-The 2025–26 Georgia Lady Bulldogs basketball team represents the University of Georgia during the 2025–26 NCAA Division I women's basketball season.
-The Lady Bulldogs, led by fourth-year head coach Katie Abrahamson-Henderson, play their home games at Stegeman Coliseum and compete as members of the Southeastern Conference (SEC).
+The 2025–26 Georgia Lady Bulldogs basketball team represented the University of Georgia during the 2025–26 NCAA Division I women's basketball season.
+The Lady Bulldogs, led by fourth-year head coach Katie Abrahamson-Henderson, played their home games at Stegeman Coliseum and compete as members of the Southeastern Conference (SEC).

 Previous season

 The Lady Bulldogs finished the 2024–25 season 13–19, 4–12 SEC play to finish in twelfth place.
-As an No. 12 seed in the SEC Tournament they defeated Arkansas in the first round before losing to Oklahoma in the second round.
+As a No. 12 seed in the SEC Tournament, they defeated Arkansas in the first round before losing to Oklahoma in the second round.